The international cooperation project investigates how the Internet has changed and will continue to change societies in the USA, Europe and China.

 The network project looks at the historical and today's role of the media in the Baltic Sea Region in light of current challenges and analyses historical lines of developments of migration processes.
 In 2017/18, the project is funded by the Landesforschungsförderung Hamburg [Hamburg Researc...

-‘Pioneer communities’ transforming journalism!
+Are ‘pioneer communities’ transforming journalism!
 Or not?
-Wich role do ‘pioneer communities’ play in transforming journalism?
+This project, financed by the German Research Foundation explores which role 'pioneer communities’ play in transforming journalism.

 With increasing online use of children, also the topic of E-Health gains importance.
 The project focuses on a structured overview of health-related apps for the young target group and addresses parents as well as stakeholders like educators and health professionals.